 Rule 4: Keep all the important numbers handy.

 How to reach?

-All the main cities has a direct flight to Jaipur.
+All the main cities have a direct flight to Jaipur.
 From Delhi, you can travel via flights, trains, buses, taxis, private cars, motorbikes, or even by bicycle!
 Voila, people do that also!
-Let see some convenient options first.
+Let us see some convenient options first.

 Sanganer Airport is 10 km away from the main city and has both national and international terminus.
 You can find direct flights from most of the city and direct flights to Muscat, Dubai, Kuala Lumpur, and Sharjah is also available from here.

 The city has 3 railway stations i.e Gandhinagar, Jaipur main, and Durgapur.
 It connects all the major cities like Mumbai, Delhi, Kolkata, Bangalore, Ahmedabad, Chennai, Jammu, Bhubaneshwar, Kanpur, Agra, etc.

 You can take buses running from Delhi, Agra, and the other cities of Rajasthan like Jaisalmer, Udaipur, Jodhpur, Bikaner.
 The main bus stops for these buses are Sindhi camp and Narayan Singh Circle.
 RSRTC and other private buses also run making it an easy and affordable option to travel.
 Not to forget private or rented vehicles are always welcome.

 It’s always better to opt for the hostels as they are quite cheap.
 Hotels are a better idea if you are with family, also if you want to feel that royal gesture around.
 I hardly spent time at ‘Lazy Mozo Backpackers’ but its host was very friendly and helpful.